exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on.md

 ## What is This for?

-In this tutorial we will create a virtual schema for JSON-documents that we store in a S3 Bucket.
+In this tutorial, we will create a virtual schema for JSON-documents that we store in an S3 Bucket.
-If you've never heard of S3, that no problem.
+If you've never heard of S3, that is not a problem.
 You can imagine it as a very basic file storage.
 You can store files and access them using a key.

-We are going to create a Virtual Schema for these files, so that you can access the JSON data just like a regular Exasol tabel.
+We are going to create a Virtual Schema for these files so that you can access the JSON data just like a regular Exasol table.

 So you may ask yourself "Why not just create an Exasol table and import the data?".
-While in same cases this might even be the better solution, but there are also use cases where you still want to create a Virtual Schema:
+While in some cases this might even be the better solution, but there are also use cases where you still want to create a Virtual Schema:

 ### S3 as Cold-Storage

-The first use case is that you have lots of data that you don't need very often in you analytics.
+The first use case is that you have lots of data that you don't need very often in your analytics.
-In that case you can use S3 as a cheap cold storage and integrate the data only when you needed them into your analytics.
+In that case, you can use S3 as a cheap cold storage and integrate the data only when you needed them into your analytics.
 In case you can identify the data you need by the file name, you can use a filter on the file name, and the Virtual Schema adapter will only transfer the single file.

 ### Use it for Import